Iambic tetrameter: In Medieval Latin

-Latin poetry was quantitative, i.e. based on syllable length not stress accent, and in places the word-accent does not match the metrical accent (e.g. noctém and regís).
+Latin poetry was quantitative, i.e. based on syllable weight not stress accent, and in places the word-stress does not match the metrical beat (ictus, in this article marked with the acute) (e.g. noctém and regís).
 In Ambrose's hymn, there is a strong break at the end of each half of the tetrameter, so that it is usual to write the two halves of the verse on separate lines.

 In early Latin

 The iambic tetrameter was one of the metres used in the comedies of Plautus and Terence in the early period of Latin literature (2nd century BC).
 This kind of tetrameter is also known as the iambic octonarius, because it has eight iambic feet.
 There were two varieties.
 One had a break at the end of the second metron as in Ambrose's hymn.
 In some lines, however, such as the following from Terence, the break came after the 9th, not the 8th, metrical position:

-at tú mihi cóntra núnc vidére fórtunátus, Phaédriá!
+at tū́ mihi cóntrā núnc vidḗre fórtūnā́tus, Phaédriá!

 "But you on the other hand now seem to me to be lucky, Phaedria!"